swhitley/WDLookup/README.md

 ### Performing a Lookup and Reverse Lookup

 WDLookup has a handy right-click menu that will execute the currently displayed query.

+Remember, if you are using the unregistered version of WDLookup, only 10 rows of data will be returned.
+This applies to the lookup as well.
+For example, you may be able to perform a lookup on a country that starts with "A", but a country that starts with "U" may not be returned and translated.

 The query results will be used to lookup the data in the highlighted cells and translate the data if it matches the first column of the query.
 The translation will update each selected cell with data from the second column in the query.
 If a translation cannot be made, the cell will be highlighted in yellow.